GandharMarathe/Taciturnus/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for complete details.

+## Security

+See [SECURITY.md](SECURITY.md) for security policy and reporting vulnerabilities.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Issues and Support

-For bug reports or feature requests, please open an issue on the [GitHub Issues](https://github.com/yourusername/collaborative-ai-chat/issues) page.
+For bug reports or feature requests, please open an issue on the GitHub Issues page.

-If you find this project useful, consider giving it a star on GitHub.
+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for version history and updates.

+## License

+MIT License - see [LICENSE](LICENSE) file for details.